Catalyst Grant

 Tier 1: up to $100,000.
 Funding from Tier 1 supports CRTs focused on the development of novel statistical or computational tools or the application of existing methodology in innovative ways.
 Data sciences is defined as the science of collecting, manipulating, storing, visualizing, learning from and extracting useful information from data in a reproducible, fair, and ethical way.

 Tier 2: up to $50,000.
 Funding from Tier 2 supports projects that align with Tier 1 criteria but are feasible with a more modest budget.
 Proposals submitted to Tier 2 can also include projects that foster a robust exchange of knowledge between data scientists and qualitative or applied researchers working in fields where there is identified unmet need to implement advanced data science methods.
 Ideal projects should propose creative applications of data science methodologies to discipline-specific research questions, expanding the possibilities for innovative research across disciplines.
 Examples of such applications include random forests in ecology, NLP in literary analysis, multilevel modeling in education research, survival analysis in sociology, topic modeling in the humanities, and causal modeling in the social sciences.
 Projects can focus on data science analysis in traditionally qualitative fields, digital humanities, high impact computational transformations of quantitative approaches, and infrastructure and data linkage for field-specific datasets.
 Unlike Tier 1, the proposed data science methodologies themselves need not be novel or innovative, but their application in a given disciplinary context must be.
-Applicants can select which tier they are applying for on the application form’s Administrative Information tab.

-CRTs must include at least two PIs.
-This can be one domain expert and one methods expert, or two methods experts from different fields working together.
-At least one PI should apply as the Nominated Principal Investigator (NPI); all other PIs on a proposal should apply as Co-PIs.
-Researchers can only apply to the program as a PI on one proposal per round.
-CRTs can include Co-Investigators (Co-Is) to incorporate experts who are (a) not eligible for DSI funding or (b) applying as a PI on a different proposal.
-Co-investigators can be appointed at any Canadian or International institution and may be listed as a co-investigator on multiple submissions.
+Co-Investigators: CRTs can include Co-Investigators (Co-Is) to incorporate experts who are (a) not eligible to hold DSI funding or (b) applying as a PI on a different proposal.
+Co-Investigators can be appointed at any Canadian or International institution and may be listed as a co-investigator on multiple submissions.

-The DSI is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.
+Team Composition: The DSI is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.

 DSI-Leong Centre Catalyst Grant for Data Science in Child Health Equity